Pittsford, New York: Government

 The town is governed by an elected town supervisor and four elected members of the town board.

 The current town supervisor is William A. Smith, Jr., first elected in November 2013.

-As of 2025, the current members of the town board are Naveen Havannavar, Cathy Koshykar, Kim Taylor, and Stephanie Townsend.
+As of 2026, the current members of the town board are Naveen Havannavar, Cathy Koshykar, Michael Arcuri, and Cha Ron Sattler-Lablanc.

 Officers appointed by the supervisor and town board include the town clerk Renee McQuillan, and the commissioner of public works, Paul Schenkel.

-Town justices are John Bernacki, reelected in 2021, and Maroun Ajaka.
+Town justices are Maroun Ajaka, reelected in 2024, and Rich Murajda, elected in 2025.